ziap/ziap.github.io/content/blog/sin-approx/index.md

 }
 ```

-For double-precision, more terms are needed to converge, and unfortunately
+For double-precision, more terms are needed to converge, and unfortunately,
 80-bit and 128-bit floating-point numbers are too slow to do the previous
 optimization.
 I'm sure there are other clever ways of achieving this, but
-currently the precision reached the saturation point at 2 ULP.
+currently the precision has reached the saturation point at 2 ULP.

 ```c
 double sin_turn_64(double x) {